national-data-platform/ndp-documentation/docs/workspace-launch/jupyterhub.md

 - For long-term use, consider creating a customized Docker image that includes all necessary R packages pre-installed.

 ## Stoping your server

 Once you have finished your work, make sure to **stop your server:**

 1. On the top left, click on *File*, followed by *Hub Control Panel*.
 2. If you're only running one server, click on *Stop My Server*.
 If you're running multiple servers, make sure to stop the right server.

+!!! info
+    This JupyterHub environment uses computing and storage resources provided by the [National Research Platform (NRP)](https://nrp.ai/).
+Use of these resources is subject to the [Nautilus Cluster and Acceptable Use policies](https://nrp.ai/documentation/userdocs/start/policies/#acceptable-use-policy).